amaramh10/House_Sales/README.md

 # House_Sales

 **Summary:** Using knowledge of SparkSQL, determine key metrics about home sales data.
-Then, use Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.
+Then, use Spark to create temporary views, partition the data, cache and uncache a temporary table and verify that the table has been uncached.

 **Results:**